BetonQuest/BetonQuest/docs/Documentation/Commands-and-permissions.md

 The download command (`/q download`) can be used to download tutorial quests & quest templates from the [Quest-Tutorials](https://github.com/BetonQuest/Quest-Tutorials) repository.
-For example `/q download BetonQuest/Quest-Tutorials refs/heads/main QuestPackages /` will download the (old) default quest and place it in the same folder.
+For example `/q download BetonQuest/Quest-Tutorials refs/heads/main QuestPackages /` will download the default quest and place it in the same folder.
 The first argument (`gitHubNamespace`) is the github repository in the format user/repo or organisation/repo.
 Before you can download from a repo you need to add the namespace to the [`repo_whitelist`](Configuration.md#quest-downloader) in the BetonQuest config.
 This is a security measure that prevents users from screwing up all your quests or downloading malicious files if they get the permission to run this command by accident.
-The second argument (`ref`) is a git reference to a specific commit that should be downloaded.
-For a branch (eg. `main`) it is `refs/heads/main` and for a tag it is `refs/tags/tagname`.
+The second argument (`ref`) is either a branch name or a git reference to a specific commit that should be downloaded.
+So for a branch (eg. `main`) both `main` and `refs/heads/main` works.
+For a tag it is `refs/tags/tagname`.
 Pull request references ( eg. `refs/pull/1731/head`) are also possible but must be enabled in the [config](Configuration.md#quest-downloader).
 Keep in mind that anyone can open a pullrequest so use this very carefully.
 Third argument (`offsetPath`) is either `QuestPackages` or `QuestTemplates` depending on what type you want to download.
 As 4th argument (`sourcePath`) you define what folders to download from the repo.
 It is appended to the offsetPath to get the full Path in the repo.
-Optionally you may add some more parameters:
+Optionally you may add a 5th parameter:
-5th parameter (`targetPath`) is where in your BetonQuest folder the files shall be put, relative to either the QuestPackages or QuestTemplates folder defined as `offsetPath`.
-Then there are two further boolean parameters ( either `true` or `false`) that allow controlling the behavior of the downloader.
+`targetPath` is where in your BetonQuest folder the files shall be put, relative to either the QuestPackages or QuestTemplates folder defined as `offsetPath`.
-`recursive` states whether to download nested packages or templates and is disabled by default.
+Additionally you can add tags to the end of the command to control behavior of the downloader:
-`overwrite` defines if a file that already exists may be overwritten.
+If `recursive` is added [nested packages](Reference.md#structure) or templates will be downloaded while by default they will be skipped.
+The tag `overwrite` defines that already existing files may be overwritten.
 By default an error is logged and the download is stopped.